samuel-ibits/facial-recognition-and-fingerprint-attendance-system/readme.md

 5. **User Feedback:** Provide feedback to users during the authentication process, such as showing loading indicators or instructions.

-**Considerations:**
+**Considerations that brought about making it multifactor(face and fingers):**

-- Ensure you handle cases where devices do not support fingerprint authentication or when the user hasn't set up fingerprints on their device.
+- handling cases where devices do not support fingerprint authentication or when the user hasn't set up fingerprints on their device.
-- Always prioritize user privacy and data security when implementing biometric authentication.
+- prioritizing user privacy and data security when implementing biometric authentication.

-Incorporating fingerprint authentication in your React Native app enhances security and user experience.
-It's a feature users have come to expect in modern mobile apps, and implementing it properly can set your app apart in terms of both security and convenience.

 # In Summary